x

 The approved resolution signals that Portland is serious about bringing a MLB team to the Rose City.

-PORTLAND, Ore. — Portland City Council unanimously approved Wednesday to support constructing a Major League Baseball stadium in the South Waterfront.
+PORTLAND, Ore. — Portland City Council unanimously approved a resolution on Wednesday to support constructing a Major League Baseball stadium in the South Waterfront.

 The resolution voted on does not specify any price tag commitments by the city.
 It does, however, signal that Portland is serious about bringing an MLB team to the Rose City.